Educating Patients on Home Safety Following Orthopedic Surgery

 Patients should also be cautious during mobility with pets in the house as they could present a tripping hazard.
 Feeding/watering and changing litter may need to be adapted if the patient has certain precautions.

-That wraps it up for home safety after orthopedic surgery!
-It’s definitely a lot to take in, but after several patient education sessions, you’ll have it down in no time.
+That wraps it up for our home safety after orthopedic surgery “checklist”!
+It’s can be a lot to take in, but after several patient education sessions, you’ll have it down in no time.